boxbeam/RedLib/README.md

         <scope>provided</scope>
 </dependency>
 ```
 Replace `Tag` with a release tag for RedLib.
-Example: `6.2.1.7`.
-You can also use `master` as the tag to get the latest version, though you will have to clear your maven caches in order to update it.
+You can see the latest version [here](https://github.com/Redempt/RedLib/releases/latest).

 To shade RedLib, change the scope from `provided` to `compile`.